hinosxz/chowchow/README.md

 `/mvnw -X clean package`

 ### Setting up the containers
-You first need to build the chowchow-api image by running:
+Then you need to build the chowchow-api image by running:
 `docker build ./ -t chowchow-api`

 You can now run chowchow using docker-compose by running: